-In another aspect, the present invention relates to a method for improving the production of a selenomethionine-containing protein or polypeptide in a bacterial cell, the protein or polypeptide being produced by recombinant DNA techniques, the bacterial cell encoding a vitamin B12-dependent homocysteine methylase.
+In another aspect, the present invention relates to a method for improving the production of a selenomethionine-containing protein or polypeptide in a bacterial cell, the protein or polypeptide being produced by recombinant DNA tech- 35 niques, the bacterial cell encoding a vitamin B12-dependent homocysteine methylase.
 The method for improving the production of this protein or polypeptide includes culturing the bacterial cell in a culture medium containing vitamin B12.

-In another aspect, the invention relates to a method for suppressing transcription of cloned DNA in cultures of bacterial cells grown batchwise, said transcription being under the control of a promoter whose activity can be induced by an exogenous inducer whose ability to induce said promoter is dependent on the metabolic state of said bacterial cells.
-This aspect includes the steps of: a) providing a culture medium comprising a carbon source whose uptake and metabolism by said bacterial cells suppresses induction of transcription from said promoter; b) inoculating the culture medium with a bacterial inoculum, the inoculum comprising bacterial cells containing cloned DNA, the transcription of which is suppressed by the carbon source; and c) incubating the culture of step b), with shaking, under conditions appropriate for growth of the bacterial cells.
+In another aspect, the invention relates to a method for 40suppressing transcription of cloned DNA in cultures of bacterial cells grown batchwise, said transcription being under the control of a promoter whose activity can be induced by an exogenous inducer whose ability to induce said promoter is dependent on the metabolic state of said bacterial cells.
+This aspect includes the steps of: a) providing a culture medium comprising a carbon source whose uptake and metabolism by said bacterial cells suppresses induction of transcription from said promoter; b) inoculating the culture medium with a bacterial inoculum, the inoculum comprising bacterial cells containing cloned DNA, the transcription of which is suppressed by the carbon source; and c) incubating the culture of step b), with shaking, under conditions appropriate for growth of the bacterial cells while suppressing transcription of the cloned DNA.